 Robert E. Mack, Shareholder and Partner, Smith Alling PS

 Janece Levien, M.Ed, Senior Program Officer, Greater Tacoma Community Foundation

 Ken Lazarus, Engineer, Blue Origin

-Colleen Carmean, PhD, Assistant Chancellor for Instructional Technologies at UW Tacoma
+Colleen Carmean, PhD, Founder of Ethical Analytics Group.
+Instructor of Applied Computing Instructional Technologies at UW Tacoma

 Honorable Thomas P. Larkin, Superior Court Judge, State of Washington, Pierce County (Retired)